Kong/docs.konghq.com/app/konnect/centralized-consumers.md

    ```
    kong/kong-gateway-dev:ac1501420169b29ea38c03d747f9204826ec8ac8
    ```
-1. Use the `/realms` endpoint to create a realm and associate it with allowed Control Planes:
+1. Use the `/realms` endpoint to create a realm and optionally associate it with allowed Control Planes and time-to-live values:
    ```
    curl -X POST \
    https://{region}.api.konghq.com/v1/realms \